bvisokay/simple-car-cost-v2/README.md

-# Simple Car Cost V2
+# Simple Car Cost V2 :blue_car:

-:blue_car: A simple way to compare vehicles prices
+**A simple way to compare vehicles prices**

 Using estimates for "useful life in miles" and "annual amount of driving" calculate a "cost per remaining month" value.
 Users can store links to their favorite vehicle listings from across the web in one centralized list.

-## Technologies

-:computer:
+## Tech Stack :computer:

--NextJS
--MongoDB
+- NextJS
+- MongoDB
--Styled Components
+- Styled Components
--React Icons
+- React Icons

 ## Features